The AK74U: Russia’s Compact Assault Rifle

 For over 40 years, the AK-74U has served Russian and Soviet forces as a highly compact and maneuverable assault rifle without sacrificing classic AK reliability or firepower.
 Its specialized role as a personal defense weapon for vehicle crews, special forces, and security details continues today.

 This shortened variant of the AK-74 will likely continue to serve for years to come as a powerful secondary weapon where a very compact size is required.
-Though limited in some respects, the AK-74U’s strengths in agility and simplistic effectiveness make it a enduring piece of the Russian military small arms arsenal.
+Though limited in some respects, the AK-74U’s strengths in agility and simplistic effectiveness make it an enduring piece of the Russian military small arms arsenal.

-Q: What is the effective range of the AK-74U?
+Q1: What is the effective range of the AK-74U?

-Q: How reliable is the AK-74U?
+Q2: How reliable is the AK-74U?

-Q: Who typically uses the AK-74U today?
+Q3: Who typically uses the AK-74U today?

-A: In the Russian military, the AK-74U is most commonly issued to vehicle crews, special forces units, and security details that require a very compact but powerful personal defense weapon.
+In the Russian military, the AK-74U is most commonly issued to vehicle crews, special forces units, and security details that require a very compact but powerful personal defense weapon.

-Q: What kind of ammunition does the AK-74U use?
+Q4: What kind of ammunition does the AK-74U use?

-A: It is chambered for the Soviet 5.45x39mm cartridge.
+It is chambered for the Soviet 5.45x39mm cartridge.
 This is the standard ammunition for the AK-74 and other weapons in 5.45mm.

-Q: How does the AK-74U compare to the AKS-74U?
+Q5: How does the AK-74U compare to the AKS-74U?

-A: The AKS-74U is simply an AK-74U model with a side folding metal stock rather than fixed stock.
+The AKS-74U is simply an AK-74U model with a side folding metal stock rather than fixed stock.
 This makes the AKS-74U even more compact for storage and transport when folded.